A Warm Welcome to The Waterside Churches

 - Mission – growing our churches by taking our faith into the community, supporting and serving our parishes, strengthening and maturing our congregations.

 - Children’s Work – building on the welcome of local schools, and the work of Messy Church, Holiday Clubs and Open the Book.
 It is vital that we reach out to the young in our communities, as well as other age groups.

 - Pastoral – training and developing pastoral teams.

 - The opportunity to create a common vision for the future of the three ‘Waterside Churches’ is both exciting and welcome.
 We share a thirst to develop our Churches in numbers and maturity, to promote the message and values of the Kingdom in our communities and introduce children to a life of faith.

-We welcome Rev'd.
+We have welcomed Rev'd.
 Karen Wilson, and are excited by the prospect of working with her.
-Together we shall be looking to:
+Together we are looking to:

 - Nurture and care for the existing congregation and encourage them in their faith and spiritual life.

 - Lead and help to develop ways of widening the involvement in church life by the wider community.